stolostron/rhacm-docs/governance/config_policy_ctrl.md

 ### Inform and enforce summary

 When you create a configuration policy, set the `remediationAction` to define how policy violations are reported.
-View the following summary table to know which polcies support the `enforce` feature:
+View the following summary table to know which policies support the `enforce` feature:

 | Sample policy| Enforce support | Enforce Action |
 | -------| --------------- | -------------- |